Hassan II: Early life and education

-Mawlay al-Hassan bin Mohammed bin Yusef al-Alawi was born on 9 July 1929 at the Dar al-Makhzen in Rabat, during the French protectorate in Morocco, as the eldest son to Sultan Mohammed V and his second wife, Lalla Abla bint Tahar, as a member of the 'Alawi dynasty.
+Moulay El Hassan ben Mohammed El Alaoui was born on 9 July 1929 at the Dar al-Makhzen in Rabat, during the French protectorate in Morocco, as the eldest son of then-reigning sultan Mohammed V and his second wife, Lalla Abla bint Tahar, as a member of the 'Alawi dynasty.

 He first studied Islamic sciences at the Dar al-Makhzen in Fez.
 He then became a student at the Royal College in Rabat, where instruction was conducted in Arabic and French and a class was created for him.
 Mehdi Ben Barka was notably his mathematics teacher for four years at the Royal College.
 In June 1948, he obtained his baccalaureate from the Royal College.

 Hassan pursued his higher education at the Rabat Institute of Higher Studies, a department of the University of Bordeaux, from where he received a law degree in 1951.
 In 1952, he earned a master's degree in public law from the University of Bordeaux before serving in the French Navy on board the Jeanne d'Arc cruiser.
 He was a doctoral student at the Faculty of Law of Bordeaux in 1953, when his family's exile occurred.
 After having ascended the throne, on 25 June 1963, Dean Lajugie presented him with the insignia of Doctor Honoris Causa of the University of Bordeaux.